 Till recently the world was full of interesting smells.
 The carpenter smellt of wood and the blacksmith had smoke drenched clothes.
 Quite suddenly we've lost a certain natural beauty and depth to life, where each tradesman and craftsman had their own 'colour' and their identity confirmed by their smell.

 Suddenly in the developed world everything gets put in plastic bags and our personal human smells are soaped away with detergents, we aim at being odourless or perfumed.

-And in the middle of our civilised odourless cleanliness, all over the modern world, humans are producing a horrible new stinking noxious substance, and we hardly seem to notice it anymore.
-I wonder how much the influence of petrol and diesel fumes have caused us to inhibit this sense and turn it off.
+And in the middle of our civilised odourless cleanliness, all over the modern world, humans are producing a horrible new noxious substance, and we hardly seem to notice it anymore.
+I wonder how much the stink of petrol and diesel fumes have caused us to inhibit this sense and turn it off.
 And i pity all those animals who are dependant on this sense for their survival.

 Personally i want to be aware of bad smells.
 I breathe them in anyway, if i'm aware of them at least i have a choice to move, or not to inhale deeply.

 When practicing scenting, there is a great tendancy to smell-in slowly or irregularly in order to savour the scents.
 After a few breaths you might get breathless or dizzy.
 So it's important to balance it by also scenting your own out breath.
 And it's important to be able to let go of your breathing and give it time to regulate itself as described in Chapter 5.